achempion/cryptotrade/README.rst

 Poloniex
 ========

-To work with the exchange, please configure the following section in ~/.cryptotrade.conf:
+To work with exchanges, please configure the following sections in ~/.cryptotrade.conf:

 .. code-block:: yaml